Why I left my very well paid job to become a Data Entrepreneur

-The bonus for me at Ponicode is I can inject my creativity in the data.
+The bonus for me at Ponicode is that I can inject my creativity into the data.
 In most companies, very structured processes risk killing your creativity, which results in less efficiency.
 Creativity makes you discover shortcuts that aren’t taught in those processes.
 Never forget that your neurons fire the most when you are having fun!

 The emotions of an entrepreneur